DavisPL-Teaching/189c/README.md

 Please use the Piazza for questions related to course material.
 I encourage you to ask anonymously if you feel more comfortable.
+Also, please ask publicly unless there is a good reason not to.
 If you have a question that is more sensitive or unrelated to the course, please email me at (`cdstanford` `ucdavis` `edu`).

 The instructor and TAs will be available during office hours for additional support on course material and assignments.
-The schedule will be announced during the first week of class.
+The schedule of office hours can be found in a pinned post on Piazza.